Regularity of the density of states for random Dirac operators: Model and important properties

 Let $\{\sigma_i\}_{i=1}^d$ be a family of $n\times n$ Hermitian matrices where $n,d \geqslant 1$.
 We consider the following \emph{first-order linear operator} with constant coefficients:

 densely defined in $L^2(\RR^d, \CC^n)$.
 It is {\em elliptic} if there exists $C>0$ such that for all $p\in\RR^d$ and $q\in\CC^n$ we have

-\end{defi} \begin{defi} We say that an operator on $L^2(\RR^d, \CC^n)$ is a {\em coefficient positive operator} if it is a bounded invertible operator given by the multiplication by an $n\times n$ Hermitian matrix-valued measurable function $S(x)$ such that there exist two positive constants $S_\pm$ such that:
+\end{definition} \begin{definition} We say that an operator on $L^2(\RR^d, \CC^n)$ is a {\em coefficient positive operator} if it is a bounded invertible operator given by the multiplication by an $n\times n$ Hermitian matrix-valued measurable function $S(x)$ such that there exist two positive constants $S_\pm$ such that: